What position is best to sleep in hot weather? Sleep experts reveal top tips for the heatwave

 2. The Starfish

-"Lying on your back with your limbs spread out can assist in cooling the body, as it maximizes the surface area exposed to the air.
-Additionally, using a lighter duvet or even using just the sheet or duvet cover can further enhance comfort," says Margo, who is also the resident sleep expert at Dreams.
+"Lying on your back with your limbs spread out can assist in cooling the body, as it maximises the surface area exposed to the air.
+Additionally, using a lighter duvet or using just the sheet or duvet cover can further enhance comfort," says Margo, also the resident sleep expert at Dreams.

 3. The Legs Up